-All communication must be 7 data bits, even parity, 1 stop bit.
-All numbers sent to and received from the Pod are in hexadecimal form.
+All communication must be seven data bits, even parity, 1 stop bit.
+(If your RAG128 is a special version that works differently, there will be a Manual Addendum sheet at the front of this manual.)
+All numbers sent to and received from the Pod are in ASCII-coded hexadecimal form.
 The factory default baud rate is 9600 Baud.
 The Pod is considered to be in addressed mode any time its Pod address is not 00.
 The factory default Pod address is 00 (non-addressed mode).